gitcordier/FunctionalAnalysis/README.md

 - chapter_1/
   - 1_7.tex
-    I choose to start with this because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
+    I choose to start with this because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory.
-    TODO: ?
-Maybe I'll add an alternative proof with the (possibly) degenerate expansion.
   - 1_9.tex
     Continuousness, openness of a linear mapping.
   - 1_10.tex